Color calibration: Scanner

 For creating a scanner profile it needs a target source, such as an IT8-target, an original with many small color fields, which was measured by the developer with a photometer.
 The scanner reads this original and compares the scanned color values with the target's reference values.
-Taking the differences of these values into account an ICC profile is created, which relates the device specific color space (RGB color space) to a device independent color space (L*a*b* color space).
+Taking the differences of these values into account an ICC profile is created, which relates the device-specific color space (RGB color space) to a device-independent color space (L*a*b* color space).
 Thus, the scanner is able to output with color fidelity to what it reads.

 Display

 For calibrating the monitor a colorimeter is attached flat to the display's surface, shielded from all ambient light.
 The calibration software sends a series of color signals to the display and compares the values that were actually sent against the readings from the calibration device.
 This establishes the current offsets in color display.
-Depending on the calibration software and type of monitor used, the software either creates a correction matrix (i.e. an ICC profile) for color values before being sent to the display, or gives instructions for altering the display's brightness/contrast and RGB values through the OSD.
+Depending on the calibration software and type of monitor used, the software either creates a correction matrix (i.e. an ICC profile) for color values before being sent to the display or gives instructions for altering the display's brightness/contrast and RGB values through the OSD.

 This tunes the display to reproduce fairly accurately the in-gamut part of a desired color space.
 The calibration target for this kind of calibration is that of print stock paper illuminated by D65 light at 120 cd/m2.

 Printer

 The ICC profile for a printer is created by comparing a test print result using a photometer with the original reference file.
-The testchart contains known CMYK colors, whose offsets to their actual L*a*b* colors scanned by the photometer are resulting in an ICC profile.
-Another possibility to ICC profile a printer is to use a calibrated scanner as the measuring device for the printed CMYK testchart instead of a photometer.
+The test chart contains known CMYK colors, whose offsets to their actual L*a*b* colors scanned by the photometer result in an ICC profile.
+Another possibility to ICC profile a printer is to use a calibrated scanner as the measuring device for the printed CMYK test chart instead of a photometer.
 A calibration profile is necessary for each printer/paper/ink combination.